KangWeon/ARKit-Multiplayer/README.md

 ##

+To use this project please use [`specific version`](https://drive.google.com/open?id=167FxM0XnqnsNiLR33x4gAolZ3r7zZpKe) of OpenCV.

 If you need to print QR of certain size you can use a small [`QR Generator`](https://github.com/eugenebokhan/QR-Generator) app that is going to help you with that.

 <p align="center">